What is Meditation Used for?

 So, the obvious solution is to stop this fundamental tendency in ourselves.

-By this, he does not say to avoid pleasure and to seek pain.
+By this, he does not say to avoid pleasure or seek pain.
 No, he simply makes us aware that both are part of life.
 And if we learn to treat them as just that, natural occurrences, we will live much happier lives than we do.

 So, Buddhists have many, many forms of meditation whose aim is to show you how craving and aversion operate in your life and how to let go of them for greater happiness.